 Columbia Fireflies Game Notes at Kannapolis

-The Fireflies start their series with the Kannapolis Cannon Ballers tonight at 7:00 pm at Atrium Health Ballpark.
-Columbia's righty A.J.
-Block (0-0, 0.00 ERA) toes the rubber and Kannapolis offers RHP Chase Solesky (0-1, 7.71 ERA).
+The Fireflies continue their series against the Cannon Ballers tonight at 7 pm at Atrium Health Ballpark.
+Southpaw Rylan Kaufman (0-1, 30.00 ERA) starts for Columbia and Kannapolis opts for RHP Yoelvin Silven (0-1, 5.87 ERA).

 ---